-In the \textbf{second step}, we will approximate our bounded measurable coefficient $b$ by a sequence $\{b_n\}_{n=1}^{\infty}$ of smooth compactly supported functions as in step 1.
+In the \textit{second step}, we will approximate our bounded measurable coefficient $b$ by a sequence $\{b_n\}_{n=1}^{\infty}$ of smooth compactly supported functions as in step 1.
 We then show that the corresponding sequence $X_t^{n,\cdot}$ of solutions is relatively compact in $L^2(\Omega)$ when integrated against a test function on $\mathbb{R}^d$.
-By step 1 we use weak compactness of the above sequence in $L^2(\Omega, W^{1,p}(U))$ to conclude that the limit point $X_t^{\cdot}$ of the above sequence must also lie in this space.
+By step 1, we use weak compactness of the above sequence in $L^2(\Omega, W^{1,p}(U))$ to conclude that the limit point $X_t^{\cdot}$ of the above sequence must also lie in this space.

 We now turn to the first step of our procedure.
-Note that if $b$ is a compactly supported smooth function, the corresponding solution of the SDE ( \ref{SDE}) is (strongly) differentiable with respect to $x$, and the first order spatial Jacobian $\frac{\partial }{\partial x}X_{t}^{x}$ satisfies the linearized random ODE
+Note that if $b$ is a compactly supported smooth function, the corresponding solution of the SDE ( \ref{SDE}) is (strongly) differentiable with respect to $x$, and the first-order spatial Jacobian $\frac{\partial}{\partial x}X_{t}^{x}$ satisfies the linearized random ODE